odysseyalive/chinuk-wawa-custom-keyboard/README.md

 # Chinuk Wawa - XKB integration (Linux)

-Chinuk Wawa is an Indigenous trade language once extensively used throughout the Pacific Northwest by Native American tribes.
+Chinuk Wawa is an Indigenous trade language once extensively used throughout the Pacific Northwest.
 It is taught in an immersive classroom setting by the [Confederated Tribes of Grand Ronde](https://www.grandronde.org/services/education/shawash-ili%CA%94i-skul/).
 Remote learning and academic accreditation for Chinuk Wawa is available through [Lane Community College](https://www.lanecc.edu/programs-academics/academic-departments/humanities-division/language-studies-department/chinuk-wawa).

 This installs a Chinuk Wawa custom keyboard onto most Linux distributions without the need of additional software.